exonum/exonum-doc/src/architecture/configuration.md

 Global parameters should be changed by using the global variables updater service.
 The service ensures that the configuration updates are synchronized among nodes in the network.
-It is not advisable to change global parameters by editing the configuration file because this may cause improper behavior of the node.
+Changing global parameters by editing the configuration file is inadmissable as this may cause improper behavior of the node.
 Influencing global parameters by the configuration file editing is admittable only before the genesis block is created.